 Click here to create your paystub in less than 2 min!

 Some small business owners do payroll themselves, and they may not always get it right.
+That is why you and your employer could benefit from understanding the advantages of using an online pay stub generator software.
 You want to be sure you’re being paid the correct wages.
 The Department of Labor, Wage, and Hour Division set rules on minimum wage, overtime pay requirements, and more.
 They also have laws about the minimum number of paydays.
 Deductions and exemptions are also outlined by the Department.

 If you have access to records, you can verify your employer is complying with all these rules.